Robert Vickrey: Legacy and honors

-His works are in the collections of the Metropolitan Museum of Art, the Whitney Museum of American Art, the Brooklyn Museum in New York, the Corcoran Gallery of Art, and The Museum of Modern Art, Rio de Janeiro.
+His works are in the collections of the Metropolitan Museum of Art, the Whitney Museum of American Art, the Brooklyn Museum in New York, the Corcoran Gallery of Art, and The Museum of Modern Art, in Rio de Janeiro.

 Vickrey received the Gerard Manley Hopkins Award for Excellence in the Arts from Fairfield University and the Regina A. Quick Center for the Arts in March 2009, where a retrospective exhibition of Vickrey's paintings from 1951-2007 was held at the Thomas J. Walsh Art Gallery.
 The award and exhibition coincided with the publication of "Robert Vickrey: The Magic of Realism," written by Dr. Philip Eliasoph, a Fairfield University professor of art history.

 Personal life

 Vickrey was married to Marjorie, with whom he had two son and two daughters, Scott Vickrey, Elizabeth Nicole (née Vickrey) McMartin, Wendy Caroline Vickrey, and Sean Vickrey.
-After Marjorie's death in 1997, he remarried to Beverly Bowen Rumage.
+After Marjorie's death in 1997, he married Beverly Bowen Rumage.

-Vickrey died at his home in Naples, Florida on April 17, 2011 at the age of 84.
+Vickrey died at his home in Naples, Florida, on April 17, 2011, at the age of 84.